ma261065/ePaper/README.md

 But then I came across this [video](https://www.youtube.com/watch?v=9oKWkHGI-Yk&t=901s) which showed the OpenEPaperLink firmware being flashed onto an almost identical display, so I though I may as well try it.

 You will need a USB to Serial adapter board - I like the CH343-based ones rather than ones with a FTDI chip, as you can avoid the dramas of [FTDI-Gate](https://hackaday.com/2016/02/01/ftdi-drivers-break-fake-chips-again/) which I have personally experienced.
-They also split out the DTR pin, which not all boards do.
+These boards also split out the DTR pin, which not all boards do.

 Here is an AliExpress [link](https://www.aliexpress.com/item/1005004399796277.html) for the one I used.